Harsh-7417/cob_webapp/README.md

 **Answer**: Given it is monthly aggregated data and have only one record per month.
 So, even if it is 100 years of data, it will be only 100*12 = 1200 records.
 Hence, it doesn't make much sense to compare and insert the updates.
 Rather, truncate and load will be really fast operation for such activity.
 However, there is a small risk associated, if the data gets truncated but failed to insert for some reason.
 We can mitigate this risk by having a backup table.

 After trade off,I have decided to go with truncate and load, with proper rollback mechanism in case of failures.

+## Some corner cases

+**Scenario** : What will happen if data accidently gets deleted from table?

+Backend will reset the required pointer and will load the latest data again.

+**Scenario** : What if we get error processing the data, will backend still truncate the table?

+Backend is designed with proper exception handling and will prevent the table to truncate.

+**Scenario** : What if the table gets deleted accidently?
+How fast we can recover?

+Just redploy the Backend system and it will create all required tables.

+**Scenario** : Will backend create the table on every deployment?

+No, It will only create if table does not exist.

 ## To-Do
 - [ ] Write unit tests for frontend.